Bike Makes a Clicking Noise When Pedaling – How to Fix

 Bike noises are unpredictable.
 There is nothing more worrying than hearing a clicking sound while on your bike ride.
 It’s worse when you do not know where the noises are coming from because your bike may have serious mechanical issues.
 Instead of taking your bike back on the road, it would be better to find the source of the sound and fix it.
 Taking out the bike for a ride might result to something breaking or result to some sort of accident whether small or big.

-Here is why you bike makes clicking noises when you are pedaling and how to fix it
+Here is why your bike makes clicking noises when you are pedaling and how to fix it.

 The Derailleur Hanger

-A misaligned or bent derailleur hanger will cause clicking sounds when you pedal.
-Regardless of the size of the bend on the hanger, it will still throw off shifting and cause the clicking noises.
+A misaligned or bent derailleur hanger will cause bike clicking sound when pedaling.
+Regardless of the size of the bend on the hanger, it will still throw off shifting and cause the bike clicking noises.
 In other instances, the clicking sounds occur when the hanger rubs against the bike frame.

 Unsteady Brake Pads

-A clicking sound is produced when the brake pads rub against the rims of the bike pedal while you are pedaling.
+When the brake pads rub against the rims of the bike pedal while you are pedaling they can cause a clicking noise.

 First, make sure that the brake pads are toes in and in optimum condition.
 The front pads should only make contact with the rear part of the bike.